 Most sample curricula below assume that you have no advanced placement (AP) credit.
 However, if you are entering Berkeley with AP credit, we encourage you to make modifications to fit your interests or situation—and we especially encourage you to start your EECS courses earlier than the sample programs would otherwise indicate.
 This will free up time in later semesters, for example to get exposure to more aspects of EECS with additional upper division course, to enroll in undergraduate research, or to pursue a minor in a different field.

 The sample programs are organized into electrical engineering and computer science options.
 Most of the sample curricula are for electrical engineering.
 We are developing additional computer science sample curricula to make available.
 These have no formal significance: you are not required to follow any one option and in fact most students combine courses from both options in their programs.
 It is your responsibility however to ensure that your program meets all university and degree requirements.
-You must also complete all prerequisites listed in the General Catalog before enrolling in a course.
+You must also complete all prerequisites listed in the Berkeley Academic Guide before enrolling in a course.
 Your Engineering Student Services (ESS) Adviser in 230 Bechtel can advise you if your study plan meets degree requirements.